 “They may put their own interests before their states,” he said, “It has happened many times before.”

-While Mahathir was speaking in a local context, he is a wily politician and well aware of the regional implication of his words.
+While Mahathir was speaking in a local context, he is a wily politician.
+He is well aware of the regional implication of his words.

 Where to now?

-In Brunei’s capital, Bandar Seri Begawan, two nights ago, there were 100 profiles active on Grindr, most without a profile picture.
+In Brunei’s capital, Bandar Seri Begawan, two nights ago, there were 100 profiles active on Grindr.
+Few featured a profile picture.

-With no LGBTIQ organisation or venues, LGBTIQ people have few options in Brunei and, as LGBTIQ people have done all through history, they take phenomenal risks in search of companionship, love and intimacy.
+With no LGBTIQ organisation or venues, LGBTIQ people have few options in Brunei.
+As LGBTIQ people have always done, Bruneians take phenomenal risks in search of companionship, love and intimacy.

 However, who knows what danger Grindr is to them?
-Of course, they run the predictable danger of the Sharia police themselves using the app to track down gay men, but additionally Grindr is now owned by a Chinese company, the security of its data is questionable, and the Chinese government is cultivating the sultan.
+Of course, they run the predictable danger of the Sharia police themselves using the app to track down gay men.
+Additionally a Chinese company now owns Grindr making the security of its data is questionable.
+Particularly as the Chinese government continues to cultivate the sultan.

-We can help, by protesting and boycotting and pressuring governments to do everything possible to bring the autocratic dictator of Brunei back to reality and show him that in today’s global world, there are consequences.
+We can help, by pressuring governments to do everything possible to bring the autocratic dictator of Brunei back to reality.
+Let’s show him that in today’s global world, there are consequences.

 Boycott Brunei in Australia protest in Brisbane Botanic Gardens Saturday, April 13 from 1pm.
+Enter opposite the Royal on the Park.
 More details are available at the Facebook event here.